corda/corda-docs-portal/content/en/tools/node-management-console/nmc-index.md

 The Node management console allows you to see information about a node and perform some operations on it.

-Read the full documentation about the Flow management console [here](../../../en/platform/corda/4.8/enterprise/node/management-console.html).
+Read the full documentation about the [Node management console](../../../en/platform/corda/4.8/enterprise/node/management-console.html).